 - Growth characteristics of living things

 Growth is seen in all living things.
 It involves using food to produce new cells.
 The permanent increase in cell number and size is called growth.
-There are two types growth, plant growth and animal growth type.
-Animals increase in size all over the body while plant species growth at the apex
+There are two types of growth, plant growth and animal growth type.
+Animals increase in size all over the body while plant species grow at the apex

 - Reproduction characteristics of living things